-Sparebanken Hedmark Sparebankstiftelse (the Foundation) maintains its position as the largest stakeholder of the bank post the IPO and the Foundation is a long-term and financially strong owner with its bylaws stating that it shall maintain its interest through participation in equity certificate issues.
-Another important innovation, both for the bank and its customers, is that SpareBank 1 Østlandet will become the first bank in Norway to launch customer dividends in 2017, enabling customers to secure a profit via their deposit and loan balances in the bank.
-The first dividend payment is expected to be take place in early 2018.
+Sparebankstiftelsen Hedmark (the Foundation) maintains its position as the largest stakeholder of the bank post the IPO and the Foundation is a long-term and financially strong owner with its bylaws stating that it shall maintain its interest through participation in equity certificate issues.
+Another important innovation, both for the bank and its customers, is that SpareBank 1 Østlandet was the first bank in Norway to launch customer dividends, enabling customers to secure a profit via their deposit and loan balances in the bank.
+A customer dividend of NOK204 million was paid out to both retail and corporate customers on 20 April 2018, resulting in an overall 50% total dividend payout out of the 2017 net profits.

 We believe that the bank has strong capital buffers relative to its peers, a distinctive feature of the bank in the last few years, which will also allow the bank to grow its balance sheet and leverage opportunities in the Oslo-Akershus region where it now operates.
-Our assigned Capital Score reflects this strength, as well as the bank's adjusted leverage ratio (TCE/Tangible banking assets ratio), which at 8.36% as of end-September 2017 is satisfactory for the Norwegian regulator's requirement and high compared with international standards and similarly-rated global peers.
+Our assigned Capital Score reflects this strength, as well as the bank's adjusted leverage ratio (TCE/Tangible banking assets ratio), which at 7.8% as of end-March 2018 is satisfactory for the Norwegian regulator's requirement and high compared with international standards and similarly-rated global peers.